mapseed/platform/README.md

 ```
 src/manage.py runserver
 ```
 The server will, by default, be started at http://localhost:8000/.
-It is already configured for Hey Duwamish! but [here is the documentation](https://github.com/openplans/shareabouts/blob/master/doc/CONFIG.md) if you want to reconfigure it.
+[Here is the documentation](https://github.com/openplans/shareabouts/blob/master/doc/CONFIG.md) if you want to reconfigure it.

 NOTE: If you're new to programming with virtualenv, be sure to remember to activate your virtual environment every time you start a new terminal session: